sya-ri/fast-typed-xml/README.md

 ![](benchmark/result.png)

-The chart compares the throughput (operations per second) of three XML parsers. fast-xml-parser achieves 7,060 ops/s, and xml2js follows closely with 6,681 ops/s.
+The chart compares the throughput (operations per second) of three XML parsers. fast-xml-parser achieves 3,817 ops/s, and xml2js follows with 3,402 ops/s.
-In contrast, ts-xml reaches 40,716 ops/s, which is about **5.8× faster than fast-xml-parser and 6.1× faster than xml2js**.
+In contrast, ts-xml reaches 28,550 ops/s (with validation) and 41,837 ops/s (parse only), which is about **7.5× faster than fast-xml-parser and 8.4× faster than xml2js** in parse-only mode.
 This clearly shows that ts-xml delivers far superior performance, providing high-speed XML parsing suitable for demanding real-time or large-scale applications.

 ## API Reference